 There are five major actors in NIST cloud computing reference architecture.
 They are:

-The below image will explain cloud computing reference model with a neat diagram.
+The image below will explain the cloud computing reference model in a neat diagram.

 Each actor is an entity that participates in the process and/or completes duties in cloud computing.
 This entity could be a person or an organization.